tikenn/terminator/README.md

 ### Database
  - Automagic daily, weekly, monthly, and yearly database backup scheduling based on install date
  - Daily, weekly, monthly, and yearly rollover settings in `terminator.conf` determine how many database backups per each time frame to keep; older backups are deleted
+ - Missed weekly, monthly, and yearly backups will occur at the next scheduled daily backup

 ### System
  - System backups are incremental
  - Settings in `terminator.conf` allow for a *weekly*, *monthly*, or *yearly* level 0 backup (full system backup)
  - Incremental backups are made on a rotating weekly basis after a level 0 backup until the next level 0 (levels: 1, 2, 3, 4, 5, 6, 1, 2, 3, ...)
+ - Missed level 0 backups will be attempted on the next scheduled backup
+ - Other levels that are missed will cause data loss and are simply skipped ([restores](#system-restore) still take place in the same order)

+### Remote
+- Settings in `terminator.conf` allow for a *weekly*, *monthly*, or *yearly* backups to remote
+- Missed backups will be attempted the next day at the scheduled backup time for the local machine

 ## Remote Host Setup
 - `terminator.conf` allows for two remote hosts based on the principle of having an on-site and off-site backup